-After a representative has used a set of credentials to log into an endpoint, the system stores the user's preferred credentials for the endpoint and the context in which they were used (to login, to perform a special action, to elevate, or to push) in the appliance database.
+After a representative has used a set of credentials to log in to an endpoint, the system stores the user's preferred credentials for the endpoint and the context in which they were used (to login, to perform a special action, to elevate, or to push) in the B Series Appliance database.
 The next time the user wants to use credentials to access the same endpoint, the credential injection menu makes a recommendation for which credentials to use.
 The credentials are displayed at the top of the credentials list, followed by any remaining credentials.
-If no credential history exists for an endpoint, the appliance simply displays all the possible credentials.
+If no credential history exists for an endpoint, the B Series Appliance simply displays all the possible credentials.

 The credential list recommends no more than five credentials.

 When using BeyondTrust Vault, the maximum number of credentials that can display in the dropdown menu is 2,000.
 When using the ECM, the limit is 200.

 From the representative console, you can easily access the BeyondTrust Vault in the /login interface to check out and check in credentials when necessary, either during a session or outside of a session directly on the Representative Console.